MLRC-Bench: Can Language Agents Solve Machine Learning Research Challenges?

-\paragraph{\texttt{Simplicity}.} Inspired by standard practice in software estimation~\cite{nguyen2007sloc}, we measure simplicity of agent's solutions in terms of \emph{logical lines of code (LLoC)}.
+\benchname supports objective evaluation based on three dimensions.
+We measure \textbf{Effectiveness} by the \textit{performance metric} (e.g., accuracy) defined by the competition organizer, \textbf{Efficiency} by the solution \textit{runtime} during training (if applicable) and inference, and \textbf{Simplicity} in terms of \emph{logical lines of code (LLoC)}~\cite{nguyen2007sloc}, inspired by standard practice in software estimation~\cite{nguyen2007sloc}.
 LLoC excludes comments and blank lines, focusing on executable statements.
 This metric, while imperfect, offers a rough gauge of code complexity and maintainability~\cite{bhatt2012analysis}.
 For better readability, we refer to LLoC as ``lines of code'' throughout this paper.

-\paragraph{Metric: Relative Improvement to Human.} Quantitative performance comparisons across competitions can be tricky, as each task may differ significantly in its intrinsic difficulty, and the official baseline may be weaker or stronger.
-To address this, we use the ``Relative Improvement to Human'' as our main leaderboard metric that convert each raw performance score $s_\text{agent}$ into a normalized score $s^{'}_\text{agent}$, using a linear transformation~\cite{DBLP:conf/icml/BurnsIKBGACEJLS24,DBLP:journals/corr/abs-2411-15114}.
+\paragraph{Main Metric: Relative Improvement to Human Solution.} Quantitative performance comparisons across competitions can be tricky, as each task may differ significantly in its intrinsic difficulty, and the official baseline may be weaker or stronger.
+To address this, we use the \textit{Relative Improvement to Human Solution} as our main leaderboard metric that convert each raw performance score $s_\text{agent}$ into a normalized score $s^{'}_\text{agent}$, using a linear transformation~\cite{DBLP:conf/icml/BurnsIKBGACEJLS24,DBLP:journals/corr/abs-2411-15114}.
 Therefore, the score of the baseline solution will be 0, and the top human solution in competition is set to 100.
 Formally, the normalization is computed as:

-We repeat each agent for 8 trials, and report the best normalized performance.
-Normalized scores can exceed 100 if an agent's solution surpasses the top human solution, although we have not observed normalized scores higher than 100.
-Solutions performing worse than the baseline will be assigned a negative normalized score.